jethrodaniel/mruby.zig/README.md

 └── mruby-strip
 ```

-See `zig build -h` for information about everything available:
+See `zig build -h` for information about everything that's available:

 ```
 zig build -h